Key takeaways:

 Package deliveries are on the rise — and so is the cost of having building staff manage deliveries.
-Consequently, many property managers are seeking better ways to accept deliveries and distribute packages to residents.
+Consequently, many property managers seek better ways to accept deliveries and distribute packages to residents.

-Some real estate professionals believe that package lockers are best; however, they lack the flexibility needed to accommodate large items.
-Additionally, they’re a pain to use — fussing with each individual locker gets old quickly.
+Some real estate professionals believe that package lockers are best; however, they lack the flexibility to accommodate large items.
+They’re also a pain to use — fussing with each locker gets old quickly.

 There’s more good news: With a bit of creativity, you can convert almost any space into a package room.
 And if you already have a designated package room, there are a few things you should do to optimize it for both security and scale.